 It’s a UNESCO World Heritage Site bonanza

-In 1993 UNESCO declared the ‘complex of Hue monuments’ a Word Heritage Site which actually includes 14 separate sites in and around the city of Hue.
+In 1993 UNESCO declared the ‘complex of Hue monuments’ a World Heritage Site which actually includes 14 separate sites in and around the city of Hue.

-The tittle covers Imperial City in Hue as well as the Hue Imperial Tombs which are scattered along the banks of the Perfume River.
+The title covers Forbidden Purple City in Hue as well as the Hue Imperial Tombs which are scattered along the banks of the Perfume River.
 We visited 4 of the tombs on the following day and we would recommend visiting the Imperial City first like we did to get a good grounding in the Imperial history of Hue and indeed Vietnam.

 A citadel within a citadel within a citadel

-It can be a little confusing when you first encounter Hue and the Imperial City (Kinh thành Huế).
+It can be a little confusing when you first encounter Forbidden Purple City in Hue (Kinh thành Huế).
 This name refers to the walled city which sits inside the huge fortified citadel complex on the banks of the Perfume River.

 There’s a large moat running all the way around its perimeter so the citadel area is pretty easy to spot on a map and the modern city still centres around it.
 There are several bridges linking the citadel to the rest of Hue and are now houses and businesses around both the outside of the fortified walls and inside too.